Masters of Light: Capturing Color, Light & The Human Experience

 Later on, while working as an architectural lighting designer, I realised the importance of having the best record possible of one’s work.
 Not only great finished project photos to show how a space was transformed with light, but also an accurate and comprehensive record of the whole design process.

 The word "photography" was created from the Greek roots φωτός (phōtos), which is genitive of φῶς (phōs), which means "light," and γραφή (graphé), which means "representation by means of lines" or "drawing."
 Together, they mean "drawing with light."
-Cameras allow us to manipulate light and time in order to create memorable moments in a unique way, which bears great resemblance to how lighting designers use contrast, colour light and darkness to create unique spaces and memorable experiences.
+Cameras allow us to manipulate light and time in order to create memorable moments in a unique way, which bears great resemblance to how lighting designers use contrast, color light and darkness to create unique spaces and memorable experiences.

 Photo: Fidget spinner in Vatera beach (Lesvos island, Greece)